• Skip to main content

 • 2 tablespoons mayonnaise

-• 1 teaspoon finely chopped onion
+• 1 teaspoon grated or very finely chopped onion

 • pinch curry powder